 If you Google yourself consistently (hint: you should do it once a month), you see that what shows up changes over time.
 As content on the web gets older, Google modifies their algorithms.
 New content added impacts your search results.

 Here are 3 tips to help you do just that.

 1. Set your browser to incognito or private mode and log out of your Google accounts

 Why is this important?
-Because when you use incognito mode when searching via Google, you get results that are not impacted by your search history, Google services that you logged into and other search engine factors that personalize your search results such as your location.
+Because when you use incognito mode when searching via Google, you get results that are not impacted by your search history.
+Google services that you logged into and other search engine factors personalize your search results such as your location.

 2. Use variations of your name, including misspellings

 It is critical that you Google yourself in different ways such as your full first name (example: Matthew vs. Matt) and how people may misspell your name (example: Royce instead Royse).
 There may be other people with your same name so it critical to manage your personal and online reputation.

 3. Search the first 5 pages of Google and search for images, video, blogs, and news

 You should Google yourself beyond page 1 because you may find “buried” information in later pages.
 You should search at least through 5 pages.
 Also, you should also use Google Image search and Google Video search.
 Determine what other multi-media assets are on the web such your headshot or a video you were in.
 If you have quoted in an online publication or have a blog, it is important to see those results as well.